War Memoranda: Photography, Walt Whitman, and Renewal by Binh Danh and Robert Schultz

 And the bronze leaves of the great book lie still beneath the copse of trees.

-War Memoranda: Conversation with Binh Danh + Robert Schultz
+Binh Danh and Robert Schultz

 This exhibition has been organized by the Taubman Museum of Art in Roanoke, Virginia.

-the Grant Holcomb Endowment Fund, the Kayser Fund, the Irving and Essie Germanow Fund, the Robert L. and Mary L. Sproull Fund, and an anonymous donor.
+Sponsored by the Gallery Council of the Memorial Art Gallery, with additional support from the Grant Holcomb Endowment Fund, the Kayser Fund, the Irving and Essie Germanow Fund, the Robert L. and Mary L. Sproull Fund, and an anonymous donor.